medz/prisma-dart/docs/docs/index.md

   Prisma ORM supports multiple databases, and you can migrate between different databases without modifying the code.

-## What About Priama client Dart?
+## What About Prisma client Dart?

-Priama client Dart is the Dart version of (Prisma ORM)(https://www.prisma.io), which is an ORM and also a Dart client for Prisma engines.
+Prisma client Dart is the Dart version of (Prisma ORM)(https://www.prisma.io), which is an ORM and also a Dart client for Prisma engines.

 There are significant differences between Prisma client Dart and Prisma client JS/TS, but their APIs are as consistent as possible.
-From this, we can reuse most of the documentation content in [Priama Documentation](https://www.prisma.io/docs/).
+From this, we can reuse most of the documentation content in [Prisma Documentation](https://www.prisma.io/docs/).

 ## Does it have any flaws?